 The 1926 Monte Vista and College View Historic District was listed in the NM Register of Cultural Places in 1998.
 In 2020 we reached out to Steven Moffson, State and National Register Coordinator for New Mexico Historic Preservation Division, to explore whether additional neighborhoods in Nob Hill might qualify for listing.
 With assistance from students in his class at UNM School of Architecture+Planning he determined that additional parts of Nob Hill qualify for listing.

 He presented these findings to the community in January 2022 where they were well received.
-On February 11 he presented the nomination of 1925 Granada Heights and 1945 Broadmoor Addition for listing to the Historic Preservation Division’s Cultural Properties Review Committee.
-The committee voted unanimously to list both districts in the NM Register of Cultural Places and to forward them to the National Park Service for listing in the National Register of Historic Places.
+On February 11, 2022 he presented the nomination of 1925 Granada Heights and 1945 Broadmoor Addition for listing to the Historic Preservation Division’s Cultural Properties Review Committee.
+On June 6,2025 he presented the University Heights to the committee.
+On those dates the committee voted unanimously to list all three districts in the NM Register of Cultural Places and to forward them to the National Park Service for listing in the National Register of Historic Places.

 Many homeowners have purchased New Mexico Register plaques for their contributing houses and started using the 50% tax credit for renovation of contributing houses.